-What is the VAT threshold for 2024 and when do you need to register for VAT?
+What is the VAT threshold and when do you need to register for VAT?

-A small business guide to value added tax (VAT), including the new threshold, rates, when you may need to register and how.
+A small business guide to value added tax (VAT), including the new threshold, current rates, and when you may need to register.

 Our experts